 It is recommended that the HoD ensures the probationer has an appropriate and balanced workload and does not undertake substantial administrative roles in their probationary period but seeks to provide opportunities for individuals to demonstrate their leadership and management potential where appropriate.

 It is recommended that the HoD arrange mentoring and support for the new member of staff and ensure that the new member of staff is engaged in professional development activities relating to their role and that s/he successfully completes PGCAP (unless exempt).

 It will be helpful for the HoD to draw attention to relevant University policies and to the University vision, strategy and principles and to departmental documents such as its research strategy.

 Meeting regularly during the probation period will give the HoD the opportunity to provide feedback, recognise what has been achieved and address any issues that may have arisen.
 It will also afford the member of staff with the opportunity to discuss how they have found the role and any issues they have experienced.

-If the HoD has any concerns about performance within the role these should be raised with the member of staff as soon as possible and involve the Academic Co-ordinator and HR Partner at an early stage.
+If the HoD has any concerns about performance within the role these should be raised with the member of staff as soon as possible and involve the Dean and HR Partner at an early stage.
 The underlying causes should be explored and appropriate action taken to help the member of staff to improve their performance.
 For example, it may be necessary to identify appropriate training or re-clarify expectations to ensure there is a shared understanding.

 Reports should be provided by the HoD to the Deputy Vice-Chancellor as follows: